 Love in luxury

-Many changed their names, designs and marketing to seem less strange and more luxurious.
+Many changed their names, designs, and marketing to seem less strange and more luxurious.
 The flashy lights and odd names were replaced with modern, sleek designed signs and names.
-The interiors moved from gawdy carpeting, furniture and randomness to an elegant, modern five-star hotel style decor.
+The interiors moved from gaudy carpeting, furniture, and randomness to an elegant, modern five-star hotel-style decor.

-Video game and Karaoke machines were replaced with giant flat screen TVs and Internet options.
+Video games and Karaoke machines were replaced with giant flat-screen TVs and Internet options.
 Food menus and in-room services became available with a variety of delicious and decadent Japanese and Western options.
-Becoming a member of the hotel also offers perks like free drinks, desserts and room upgrades.
+Becoming a member of the hotel also offers perks like free drinks, desserts, and room upgrades.
 Love hotels even changed their category name from Love Hotel to Leisure or Amusement Space or Boutique Hotel.

 But the love hotel hasn’t disappeared.
-In fact, the current trend to keep love hotels afloat has been to recreate the image to a more professional, modern and affordable place for those looking for accommodation.
-Especially during the Tokyo Olympics as a huge amount of visitors from around the world will be arriving with no place to stay.
+The current trend to keep love hotels afloat has been to recreate the image to a more professional, modern, and affordable place for those looking for accommodation.
+Especially during the Tokyo Olympics as a considerable amount of visitors from around the world will be arriving with no place to stay.

 More than just love

-Kana, a 28 year old Japanese female who used to visit love hotels in the past with her boyfriend before they got married, mentioned, “There seems to be many people staying with their friends because it is cheap and spacious.”
+Kana, a 28-year-old Japanese female who used to visit love hotels in the past with her boyfriend before they got married, mentioned, “There seem to be many people staying with their friends because it is cheap and spacious.”
 Love hotel owners have also noticed this and are once again pivoting their hotels to a different market.

-They might change their name from love, to leisure, amusement or boutique but they will always remain an important and readily available option for those looking to find a short stay and a unique and different experience from a typical hotel atmosphere.
+They might change their name from love to leisure, amusement, or boutique.
+Still, Japan love hotels will always remain an important and readily available option for those looking to find a short stay and a unique and different experience from a typical hotel atmosphere.